EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Method

-Classical monocular depth estimation methods typically employ standard convolutional neural networks for depth prediction, which often lack sufficient global perception to accurately capture depth information.
-To improve depth prediction, we replace the conventional network with the Depth Anything transformer backbone, enabling the model to capture long-range geometric priors while retaining local anatomical details.
-As shown in the Fig. \ref{fig3}(a), the encoder and decoder maintain the same structure as the Depth Anything Model.
-Features from the last four encoder layers are fed into its frozen Reassemble \& Fusion module, which generates and aggregates features at different resolutions.
-The features then pass through the trainable Depth-Head module for final dense prediction, yielding depth estimation outputs at four scales.
-Furthermore, we integrate the powerful architecture of the Segment Anything Model (SAM) \cite{kirillov2023segment} into our image decomposition network.
+Furthermore, the powerful architecture of the MedSAM model \cite{kirillov2023segment, ma2024segment} is integrated into the image decomposition network.
 This infusion of semantic information significantly enhances the network's awareness and decomposition capabilities in scenes with complex textures and varying illumination, overcoming the limitations of previous ResNet-based decomposition networks \cite{li2024image}.
-As shown in the Fig. \ref{fig3}(b), the encoder is same with the SAM’s vision transformer architecture and the decoder structure is similar to that of the depth estimation network, with the Depth-Head modified to a Reflectance-Head and a Shading-Head for image decomposition.
-Features extracted by the SAM encoder are firstly decoded to generate the reflectance map.
+As shown in Fig. \ref{fig3}(b), the encoder is same with the MedSAM’s vision transformer architecture and the decoder structure is similar to that of the depth estimation network, with the Depth-Head modified to a Reflectance-Head and a Shading-Head for image decomposition.
+Features extracted by the MedSAM encoder are firstly decoded to generate the reflectance map.
 Then the shallow features from the decoder are concatenated with the original image to incorporate fine details, and then processed by the shading head to predict the shading map.

-\subsection{Adaptive Foundation Model Fine-Tuning Strategy}
+\subsection{Adaptive foundation model fine-tuning strategy}

 Fine-tuning foundation models presents a direct approach to enhance long-range dependencies without significantly increasing the number of trainable parameters.
-Although Depth Anything Model has been proposed for depth estimation, it is trained on natural images, leading to suboptimal performance when directly applied to endoscopic images.
-To address this issue, we propose a novel fine-tuning strategy specifically tailored for endoscopic images, as shown in Fig. \ref{fig3}(c), which integrates Random Vector Low-Rank Adaptation (RVLoRA) and Residual blocks based on Depthwise Separable Convolution (Res-DSC).
+However, adapting a model like Depth Anything Model, pre-trained on natural images, to the unique characteristics of endoscopic data requires a sophisticated strategy.
+Standard fine-tuning methods can lack robustness, particularly in addressing the inherent scale ambiguity of monocular depth estimation and capturing fine-grained local details \cite{Bian2019unsupervisedscale,Song2024unsupervisedconsistency,ZHANG2026Multi}.
+To overcome these challenges, a novel adaptive fine-tuning strategy is proposed, as shown in Fig. \ref{fig3}(c), which synergistically integrates Low-Rank Adaptation based on Random Vectors (RVLoRA) and Residual blocks based on Depthwise Separable Convolution (Res-DSC).

-\subsubsection{Low-rank Adaptation Based on Random Vectors (RVLoRA)}
+\subsubsection{Low-Rank Adaptation based on Random Vectors (RVLoRA)}